 - Rain garden at the Speed School.
 Over 5000 sq ft. planted in 2016 with Milk Weed, Swamp Hibiscus, Dan’s Sedge, etc.

 - Beginning in 2015, each summer, we have planted multiple areas of campus with sunflowers which provide vital, protein-rich forage for bees at a key period in late summer.
-Sites have included: along the railroad tracks by the SAC & the Speed School, 1710 S. Floyd Street (Hugh’s Lot), 1820 Arthur Street (Grounds Shop/Parking Tow lot), and the Urban & Public Affairs Horticulture Zone.
+Sites have included: along the railroad tracks by the SAC & the Speed School, 1710 S. Floyd Street (Hugh’s Lot), 1820 Arthur Street (Grounds Shop/Parking Tow lot), and the Garden Commons and Urban & Public Affairs Horticulture Zone.

 - The Phoenix House (Conn Center for Renewable Energy Research): Physical Plant supported the installation of a native plant garden around The Phoenix House in 2016 by supplying compost for containers filled with native pollinating plants, provided by Dropseed Nursery.
-Physical Plant is currently developing a plan that will expand pollinator-friendly areas around Speed School.

 - We have propagated hundreds of Swamp Milkweed and Swamp Hibiscus plants in our greenhouse for planting on UofL grounds, including sites at the Center for Predictive Medicine (Shelby Campus) in 2016, and at the Urban & Public Affairs Horticulture Zone in 2017.
 We also planted a native seed mix from Roundstone on the property of the Center for Predictive Medicine (Shelby Campus) in 2016.

-- Physical Plant in most if not all new landscapes adds perennial plants that support pollinators.
+- In most, if not all, new landscapes, Physical Plant adds perennial plants that support pollinators.
 Examples can be seen at the North Information Center, Lutz Hall landscape (south side), Railroad overpass by steps, Humanities Building (south side), and the Ville Grill.
 In recent years, we have planted over 2000 perennials in these locations.